jingcshi/ICON/README.md

 ### Sub-models

-eBay internal: Models fine-tuned on eBay data with the pipeline described below are available at RNO: `/user/jingcshi/ICON_models`.
+**eBay models**: Models fine-tuned on eBay data with the pipeline described below are available at RNO: `/user/jingcshi/ICON_models`.

 We offer a quick pipeline for fine-tuning (roughly year 2020 strength) solid and well-known pretrained language models to obtain the three required models.